vipworld/qmod/README.md

 qmod
 ====

-Qmod makes it easier to work with query strings by providing the ability to easily manipulate strings and switching between strings and objects.
+Qmod makes it easier to work with query strings by providing the ability to easily manipulate strings and to switch between strings and objects.

 Serverside (as express middleware)
 ====